 This policy ensures there is a smooth transition to and from maternity, thereby providing clarity on the role and performance of returning mothers.
-The existing role is held back for a new mother when she goes on maternity leave so that she can transition back into her role, once she is back from her leave.
+The existing role is held back for the new mother in as many cases as possible when she goes on maternity leave so that she can transition back into her role, once she is back from her leave.

 5. Flexible ways of working to suit a family’s needs